-The grade of I (incomplete) may be assigned only when a student fails to complete the work of a course because of illness or some other emergency.
+Grade of I. The grade of I (Incomplete) may be assigned only when a student fails to complete the work of a course because of illness or some other emergency.
 If the work recorded as I is not completed within thirty days after the student enters for his or her next semester, not counting the summer session, the grade automatically becomes F. The instructor must report the final grade to the registrar within forty-five days after the beginning of that semester.
-In no case is a graduate degree awarded to a student who has an I on record.
-Incomplete grade forms are available in the appropriate Graduate School office.
-The grade of NR must also be resolved within forty-five days after the beginning of the next semester.
+In no case is a graduate degree awarded to a student who has an I or NR on record.
+Incomplete grade forms are available on the Graduate School Web site.

+Grade of NR.
+The grade of NR (Not Reported) must be resolved within forty-five days after the beginning of the next semester or the grade automatically becomes F.

 Minimum Grade Requirements.
-A student whose cumulative grade point average (GPA) falls below 2.5 will be placed on academic probation.
+A student whose cumulative grade point average (GPA) falls below 2.5 may be placed on academic probation.
 The student will have one semester to bring his/her GPA to 2.5 or greater; otherwise, the student may be dismissed from the Graduate School by the dean.
-The grade point average is obtained by dividing the total number of grade points earned by the total number of hours attempted for a grade, including hours for courses in which the grade is F. Thesis credit does not enter into the GPA.
+The grade point average is obtained by dividing the total number of grade points earned by the total number of hours attempted for a grade, including hours for courses in which the grade is F. Satisfactory/unsatisfactory grades do not enter into the GPA.